hugomassing/radaar/README.md

-Radaar is a website to track all the releases from your favorites artists.
+Radaar is a website to track all the newest releases from your favorites artists.

 # Features